 If I want to buy stocks, I am taken to a list of stocks of publicly traded companies with some basic investment information about each one, such as market cap, dividend yield, price history, and price-to-earnings ratio.

-If I choose, for example, Responsible Investing, I will then be referred to a screen that gives me domestic and international options, with the risk factors and past performance shown for each.
+If I choose, for example, Responsible Investing, I will be referred to a screen that gives me domestic and international options, with the risk factors and past performance shown for each.
 If I click the box on the left-hand side, the pie will be added to my pie.
-I can choose to make that pie all of my pie or have it be only a part of my pie by changing the target allocation on the screen.
+By changing the target allocation on the screen, I can choose to make that pie all of my pie or have it be only a part of my pie.

-Each time I make a deposit into my account, the system automatically buys stocks, bonds, or ETF shares based on the allocation percentages I’ve created in my pie.
-The system uses a technique called dynamic rebalancing, which means that with each deposit or withdrawal, the system will automatically seek to balance my portfolio according to my selected allocations.
+Each time I deposit into my account, the system automatically buys stocks, bonds, or ETF shares based on the allocation percentages I’ve created in my pie.
+The system uses dynamic rebalancing, which means that with each deposit or withdrawal, the system will automatically seek to balance my portfolio according to my selected allocations.

 So, I’ve set up my online account with M1.